June 2026

-This Privacy Notice is for:
+This Privacy Notice is for people who use the Sparx Product:

-who use a Sparx Product.
 This notice gives you information about how Sparx collects, uses and protects personal data to deliver the Sparx Product.
 It is important that you read this Privacy Notice.

 Sparx processes the personal data of students, teachers and (where applicable) parents on behalf of schools to deliver the Sparx Products.
 Under UK GDPR, schools using the Sparx Products are data 'controllers' and Sparx acts as a data 'processor'.

 Schools share personal data about students, teachers and (where applicable) parents with Sparx.
-Sparx calls this school data.
+Sparx calls this School Data.
 This personal data is provided by the school either from the school management information system (MIS) via Wonde or from other school records.
 Sparx also collects personal data when the Sparx Product is being used.
-Sparx calls this usage data.
+Sparx calls this Usage Data.

 We have implemented appropriate technical and organisational security measures to protect school data against accidental, unauthorised or unlawful destruction, loss, alteration, disclosure or access.
 Further details are available here.